 Camp at Valley Mt

-Source: Photocopy of photocopy of letter handwritten by Lee, Lee Family Papers, Mss1 L51c 313, Section 16, Virginia Historical Society, Richmond
+Source: Photocopy of original letter, Lee Family Papers, Mss1 L51c 310, Section 16, Virginia Historical Society, Richmond